I wasn’t born a therapist.

 Founding your startup together sounded awesome, right?
 Best friends, same vision, same excitement: what could go wrong?
 Then you realized you were now basically married to this person, and stuck with them 24/7, and their little idiosyncrasies were way worse than leaving dishes in the sink.
 You started this business to be happier: not stressed and miserable.
 So what now?
 Get my help.
 You need clear systems, expectations, and an understanding of one another’s strengths and vision.
 And you need me to help you get there.

 Work isn’t everything.

-I practice in California as a Licensed Professional Clinical Counselor (LPCC) and Licensed Marriage and Family Therapist (MFT).
-In addition to private practice, I teach several courses, including advanced family systems, to Master’s level students of clinical psychology at Saybrook University.
-I also work at The Well Clinic in downtown San Francisco.
-I received my Bachelor of Science from Cornell University and Master of Arts in Counseling Psychology from Pacifica Graduate Institute.
-In my spare time, I love trail running, hearing live music, traveling, cooking, and spending quality time with friends and family.
+Besides coaching and doing therapy, I have taught several courses, including advanced family systems, to Master’s level students of clinical psychology at Saybrook University.
+In my spare time (which as a parent doesn’t leave much), I love trail running, hearing live music, traveling, cooking, and spending quality time with friends and family.